Make Your Media Pitches Stand Out

 Written by ls2group

-2020 has brought on unforeseen challenges for the communications field.
+2020 has brought on unforeseen challenges for the media and communications field.
 Though journalists are strapped beyond their means, they are still expected to produce in-depth stories.
 A survey by Cision found 22% of newsrooms viewed staffing and resources as their biggest challenge in the past year.
 This presents an ample opportunity for public relations professionals to prove their worth by being a helpful resource.
+Journalists are often multitasking, so it’s important a good public relations professional understands what reporters actually need.
+Here’s how to make your media pitches stand out.

 First, personalize your pitch and keep it short and focused.
 A reporter is less likely to give your pitch a read if it is a blanketed email.
 Personalizing the pitch also shows you took time to do your research.